mhbuehler/GenAIExamples/MultimodalQnA/docker_compose/intel/hpu/gaudi/README.md

     -X POST -F "files=@./${video_fn}"
 ```

-Also, you are able to get the list of all videos that you uploaded:
+Also, you are able to get the list of all files that you uploaded:

 ```bash
 curl -X POST \